jericson/so_docs/README.md

 [![Build Status](https://travis-ci.org/jericson/so-docs-tools.svg?branch=master)](https://travis-ci.org/jericson/so-docs-tools)

 * Tests are fragile.
 Changing the way these scripts work in even minor ways will break the tests.
 (Fortunately, the tests are also simple, so changing the expected `md5` hash result usually suffices.)
+* The test framework also pulls in the entire archive from Archive.org and doesn't clean it up.
+This might be considered a feature by some.
 * Getting user's display names requires a call to the [Stack Exchange API](http://api.stackexchange.com/docs/users-by-ids), which is subject to [rate limiting](http://api.stackexchange.com/docs/throttle).
 The method does not check to see if it's used the daily quota.
 Nor does it cache results.
 So it's easy to be throttled if you aren't careful.

 ---
+Footnote:

 \* Offer contingent on author's creativity and reader's ability to be excited.